 Conversion from a water-based coolant to Evans is a straight forward process that can be undertaken by anyone with some basic experience in engine mechanics, provided the instructions below are adhered to.
-The time to complete a conversion will depend on several factors including experience, engine design, and workshop/tool facilities - we recommend the DIY enthusiast allow 3 hours and a professional mechanic 2 hours.
-If several engines are to be converted simultaneously then the average time taken will reduce with confidence and practice - Evans technicians usually complete a car engine conversion in 90 minutes, sometimes less.
-For larger diesel engines, as fitted to trucks, gen-sets, plant etc. we recommend conversion by a professional mechanic or Evans accredited conversion centre.
+The time to complete a conversion will depend on several factors including experience, engine design, and workshop/tool facilities - we recommend the DIY enthusiast allow 2 hours and a professional mechanic 1 hours.
+If several engines are to be converted simultaneously then the average time taken will reduce with confidence and practice - Evans technicians usually complete a bike engine conversion in 60 minutes, sometimes less.